Add Vitest to a Next app

 <main> <section> <h1>Hello test</h1> </section></main>We want to test that the H1 renders and is readable by its accessible name.
 Luckily @testing-library/react’s approach to querying the DOM forces a certain amount of accessibility compliance for your tests to pass.
 Going through the code above we:

-- Declare an expectfunction, where we expect the h1 we queried to exist on the rendered page.
+expectfunction, where we expect the h1 we queried to exist on the rendered page.

 Run the test